 When I finally asked Corey to stop, when I finally begged him to just let it all go, it wasn’t out of selfishness.
 It was out of absolute necessity.

 Corey knew it too.
 Later, he told me that, though he didn’t realize it at the time, he’d been subconsciously waiting for permission to step down.
 And so he did.
 He wrote a short letter to the congregation, and we left a place and people we loved.

 I hesitate to reference the book of Job because our situation is like licking a lollipop in comparison, but after we lost our church family, some of Job’s words made sense to me in a way they hadn’t before.
 “The LORD gave, and the LORD has taken away; blessed be the name of the LORD” (Job 1:21).

 Yes, the Lord gave us 15 years of ministry.
 Yes, the Lord led us to give it up.
 And yes, a thousand times yes, His name is to be praised in both.

 After that letter was sent, Corey and I wept.

 Together we started the long walk through loss.
 Leaving a church family you’ve been a part of for 15 years is a painful divorce.

 But even as we dealt with the pain of loss and the feeling of failure that always sneaks in when you’ve tried so desperately to fix something only to find it’s not in your power, we both felt the weight of a hundred pressures lift from our backs.

 We could breathe again.
 We could enjoy each other again.
-We slept peacefully again.
+And we slept peacefully again.

 In the taking away, God graciously gave us a great reprieve.
 Though we were bone tired, joy began simmering where before there was only heavy.